 It was July 1896, when he was 16 years old, and the most important event in his life took place.
 A sudden and strong feeling of fear and death seized him so much that he felt like he was about to die, although his body was healthy and strong.

 The shock of this sudden and overwhelming fear of death led him to a completely unusual experience, as a result of which the conviction that I am the Spirit, something superior to the body, flashed brightly inside him, like a living Truth.

 The conviction that he was not a body, but a Spirit, independent of the body, existing even after the cessation of the life of the body, came to him in a glimpse as an instantaneous result of direct experience, and not as the conclusion of a long and painful process of logical reasoning.
 This awareness was so deep and touching his essence that it never left him for a moment.

 The experience, which may have lasted no more than half an hour, completely and forever changed the boy.
-He lost interest in activities, friends, relatives, even food, and began to frequent the main temple of Madurai, where he spent long hours in front of the shrines, praying to the Lord for the Mercy that would make him look like any of the 63 saints in the Periya Puranam.
-But mostly, he was in a state of divine bliss within himself while tears streamed down from his eyes.
+He lost interest in activities, friends, relatives, and even food, and began to frequent the main temple of Madurai, where he spent long hours in front of the shrines, praying to the Lord for the Mercy that would make him look like any of the 63 saints in the Periya Puranam.
+But mostly, he was in a state of divine bliss within himself while tears streamed down his eyes.

 Arunachala and Bhagavan Sri Ramana Maharshi

 Arunachala’s choice was far from being a matter of chance.
 Throughout his short life, he had always heard the name of Arunachala associated with Lord Shiva.
 When he discovered it by visiting himself, he realized it was not some heavenly realm but an earthly entity.